How much does a Binge subscription cost?

-That’s a marked improvement on Foxtel Now, which costs between $25 and $104 per month, depending on how many channel packs you had.
+It’s a marked improvement on Foxtel Now, which costs between $25 and $104 per month, depending on how many channel packs you had.
 It’s also cheaper than Foxtel’s other niche streaming service, Kayo Sports, which costs $25 per month for two devices, and $35 per month for three devices.

 How does Binge compare with other streaming services?

-For the sake of comparison, Netflix Australia currently charges its customers $9.99 per month for SD (Standard Definition) streaming on one device, $13.99 per month for HD (High Definition) streaming on two devices, and $19.99 per month for 4K (Ultra High Definition) streaming on 4 devices.
+For the sake of comparison, Netflix Australia currently charges its customers $10.99 per month for SD (Standard Definition) streaming on one device, $15.99 per month for HD (High Definition) streaming on two devices, and $19.99 per month for 4K (Ultra High Definition) streaming on 4 devices.

-Stan is similarly priced, at $10 for one SD stream, $14 for two HD streams and $17 for four 4K streams.
+Stan is similarly priced, at $10 for one SD stream, $14 for two HD streams and $19 for four 4K streams.

-What do the Binge packages include?
+What do Binge packages and plans include?

 While there are three separate Binge plans, it doesn’t offer channel packages in the same way that Foxtel does.